gradle/gradle/subprojects/docs/src/docs/release/notes.md

 <!-- TODO: Link to blog post that details the measurements -->

-Persistent compiler daemons for Groovy, Scala or Kotlin will be evaluated in the future.
+Persistent compiler daemons for other languages will be evaluated in the future.

 <a name="SSL"></a>
 ### SSL improvements